Mauna Kea's summit is an unparalleled vantage point for astronomers eager to peer deep into the universe.

 "What the university has done is sublease different parts to various international corporations and entities," said Flores.
 "As part of this, they wanted to give a sublease to the TMT."

 The BLNR was also involved in approving a sublease issued by the university, which Flores and others appealed.
-A circuit court agreed a revived contested case on the matter should held, he said.
+A circuit court agreed that a revived contested case on the matter should be held, he said.